iLASIK Frequently Asked Questions

 How does the iLASIK Method work?

 To begin the iLASIK procedure, the surgeon directs tiny, rapid pulses of laser light to the surface of your eye to create your corneal flap.
-Each pulse of light passes through the top layers of your cornea and forms a microscopic bubble at a specific depth and position within your eye that is determined by your Boise LASIK eye surgeon.
+Each pulse of light passes through the top layers of your cornea and forms a microscopic bubble at a specific depth and position within your eye.
 The IntraLase laser moves back and forth across your eye, creating a uniform layer of bubbles just beneath the corneal surface.

 Just prior to applying laser vision correction, the doctor creates your corneal flap by gently separating the tissue where these bubbles have formed.
 The corneal flap is then folded back so the doctor can perform the second step of your LASIK treatment.